 William Novotny has 40+ years of personal property valuation experience in Los Angeles and nationwide.
-This experience includes over 20 years as an antiques dealer, over 20 years as an estate sale agent and over 20 years as an antiques and personal property appraiser.
+This experience includes over 20 years as an antiques dealer, over 25 years as an estate sale agent and 25 years as an antiques and personal property appraiser.
 He can find and appraise your rare objects and your complete residential contents and household goods. personal property generalist appraiser that is experienced in multiple market levels.

 In 2002 he was the first personal property appraiser in the USA to be certified by the Appraisal Foundation as an AQB Certified USPAP Instructor.
 He has taught appraisal standards thoughtout the USA yearly since to other personal property appraisers that are required to take the Uniform Standards of Professional Appraisal Practice (USPAP) and USPAP 7 Hour Update classes ever since.
 USPAP establishes the minimum standard for ethical and competent performance for all appraisers in the USA.